Norwood, Oklahoma

 Norwood is a census-designated place (CDP) in Cherokee and Muskogee counties, Oklahoma, United States.
-It was first listed as a CDP prior to the 2020 census.
+As of the 2020 census, it had a population of 1,679.

+Geography

 The CDP is mainly in western Cherokee County and extends to the south into the northeast corner of Muskogee County.
 It is bordered to the southeast by Woodall.
 U.S. Route 62 forms the southern edge of the CDP; it leads west 4 mi to Fort Gibson and northeast 16 mi to Tahlequah, the Cherokee county seat.
 Norwood Mountain is in the northern part of the CDP.

+According to the U.S. Census Bureau, the Norwood CDP has a total area of 32.46 sqmi, of which 0.03 sqmi, or 0.08%, are water.
+The Arkansas River is 2 mi west of the community.

 Demographics

+Norwood was first listed as a census-designated place for the 2020 census.